ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     .. summary::
         Permission for the implementation to cache the key.

-    This flag permits the implementation to make additional copies of the key material that are not in storage and not for the purpose of an ongoing operation.
+    This key-management usage flag permits the implementation to make additional copies of the key material that are not in storage and not for the purpose of an ongoing operation.
 Applications can use it as a hint for the cryptoprocessor, to keep a copy of the key around for repeated access.

     An application can request that cached key material is removed from memory by calling `psa_purge_key()`.